samualtnorman/hackmud-environment/README.md

 # Hackmud Scripting Environment
+This is for the game [hackmud](https://hackmud.com/).
+If you don't know what that is, you should go away and play it!

 This is the whole kitchen sink built around HSM, setting this up takes more effort but will give you autocompletes in your IDE, automatic script pushing when you save a script, as well as minification.
 If you only need minification, I instead recommend heading over to [Hackmud Script Manager](https://github.com/samualtnorman/hackmud-script-manager#readme).

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/R6R0XN5CX)